filecoin-project/filecoin-docs/basics/how-storage-works/filecoin-plus.md

 ## Concepts

-Filecoin Plus is based on a set of guiding principles, [detailed in Filecoin Improvement Proposal (FIP) 0003](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0003.md), that focus the program on increasing Filecoin’s effectiveness at becoming the decentralized storage network for humanity’s most important information.
+Filecoin Plus is based on a set of guiding principles, [detailed in Filecoin Improvement Proposal (FIP) 0003](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0003.md) that focus the program on increasing Filecoin’s effectiveness at becoming the decentralized storage network for humanity’s most important information.

-Root key-holders, notaries, clients, and storage providers, interact through the allocation and spending of DataCap .
+Root key-holders, notaries, clients, and storage providers interact through the allocation and spending of DataCap.
 Notaries retrieve DataCap in batches and then allocate it to trustworthy clients that spend the DataCap to fund storage deals.
 Storage providers that receive DataCap receive a 10x boost to their quality-adjusted power for the storage space offered in that deal, which increases their block reward share in the network.
 This creates a mechanism that incentivizes all participants to make Filecoin more useful.

 ### DataCap